FCOO/fcoo-grunt-plugin/README.md

 Contains inclusion of the grunt-plugin and the different options to define the type of application, extra commands etc.

 	grunt.initConfig({
 	  fcoo_grunt_plugin: {
 	    options: {
+	     "application"   : {   //application = false or null for packages/plugins
+	       "id"             : 0,  //application id.
+Default=0
+	       "name"           : "", //application name.
+Default="FCOO.dk"
+	       "color"          : "", //background-color of favicons.
+Default="" => blue color of FCOO's logo.
+Must have format "#123456"
+	       "faviconColor"   : ""  //Color of the favicon.
+Default = "" => automatic set to highest contrast to "color" between 'white' and 'blue color of FCOO's logo'
+	       "faviconFileName": "", //Full path to alternative favicon.
+Will overwrite "color" and "faviconColor".
+NB: Almost never used
+	                              //..Individual id:value can be added for specific application },

-	"isApplication" : false, //true for stand-alone applications. false for packages/plugins "haveJavaScript": true,  //true if the application/packages have js-files "haveStyleSheet": true,  //true if the application/packages have css and/or scss-files "haveGhPages"   : true,  //Only for packages: true if there is a branch "gh-pages" used for demos
+	      "haveJavaScript": true,  //true if the application/packages have js-files "haveStyleSheet": true,  //true if the application/packages have css and/or scss-files "haveGhPages"   : false, //Only for packages: true if there is a branch "gh-pages" used for demos

-	"minimizeBowerComponentsJS" : true, //Only for application: Minifies the bower components js-file "minimizeBowerComponentsCSS": true, //Only for application: Minifies the bower components css-file

 	      "beforeProdCmd": "",     //Cmd to be run at the start of prod-task.
 Multi cmd can be seperated by "&" "beforeDevCmd" : "",     //Cmd to be run at the start of dev-task "afterProdCmd" : "",     //Cmd to be run at the end of prod-task "afterDevCmd"  : "",     //Cmd to be run at the end of dev-task

-	"exitOnJSHintError"  : true, //if false any error in JSHint will not exit the task "cleanUp"            : true, //In debug: set to false "bowerCheckExistence": true, //true=all bower components must be pressent. false=allows missing files (only in debug) "bowerDebugging"     : false
+	      "DEBUG"        : false   //if true different debugging is on and the tempoary files are not deleted

 	    }
 	  }
 	});//end of grunt.initConfig({...

+<a name="tools"></a>

+---
+## Tools

+###ESLint
+[ESLint][eslint] is used to check the JavaScript code.

+[Configuring ESLint](http://eslint.org/docs/user-guide/configuring) is set in file `/.eslintrc`

+As default we use the [recommended rules](http://eslint.org/docs/rules/) by setting [`"eslint:recommended"`](http://eslint.org/docs/user-guide/configuring#using-eslintrecommended) and adjusting the recommended rules by setting options in `rules` section in `/.eslintrc`

+To change a rule setting (ee [Configuring Rules](http://eslint.org/docs/user-guide/configuring#configuring-rules)), set the rule ID to

+- `"off"` or `0` - turn the rule off
+- `"warn"` or `1` - turn the rule on as a warning (doesn’t affect exit code)
+- `"error"` or `2` - turn the rule on as an error (exit code is 1 when triggered)

+###UglifyJS

+[UglifyJS][uglify] is used to optimize and minimize the combined JavaScript-code in [Application tasks](#application-task) `grunt build`

+The Compressor Options used are the [Default Compressor Options](https://github.com/mishoo/UglifyJS2#compressor-options) except

+- `drop_debugger` -- remove debugger; statements
+- `drop_console` -- default false.
+Pass true to discard calls to console.* functions.

+That are `true` when `fcoo_grunt_plugin.DEBUG: false` in `gruntfile.js` and vice versa

+In `.uglifyrc` you can change the compressior options individual

+###browserslist
+[browserslist](https://github.com/ai/browserslist) is a syntax used to descript witch browsers and witch version(s).
+It is used when checking the syntax of Style Sheets in [Application tasks](#application-task) `grunt build`

+The file `.browserslistrc` contains current *browserslist*

 <a name="dependencies"></a>